Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 ### What is EngageIDE?
 EngageIDE is a free IDE for building PC desktop GUI apps based on EngageUI.
-It is an EngageUI app implemented in C++ using wxWidgets.
+It is itself an EngageUI PC desktop GUI app.
 It can be used to produce a single C++ app codebase
 that can be built to run on Linux, Windows and OSX.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.